 - And finally, your stress is lowered because you’ve removed the time constraints.

 To clarify, both of the prepared responses above are negative answers.
-So, no further followup is necessary if you confirm in your quiet time that the request is not for you.
+That means if you confirm that the request is not for you, no further follow-up is necessary.

-On the other hand, if during your prayer time you feel the request is important for you or your calling, you have the validation to pursue the opportunity with confidence.
+On the other hand, if during your prayer time you feel the request is essential for you or your calling, you have the validation to pursue the opportunity with confidence.

-This process gives you a way to filter through requests without feeling obligated to respond to everyone else’s priorities.
+This process allows you to filter requests without feeling obligated to respond to everyone else’s priorities.

-Be consistent with your quiet time.
-Because, if you haven’t thought about it yet, quiet time is self-care.
+Be as consistent with your quiet time as possible.
+Quiet time is self-care.

-- And, you can clarify your priorities during the decision-making process.
+- You can also clarify your priorities during the decision-making process.

-Similarly, tasks worthy of a ‘yes’ can be tasks that help you edify your calling.
+Similarly, tasks worthy of a ‘yes’ can help you edify your calling.

 Dictionary.com defines the word edify as to instruct or benefit, especially morally or spiritually; uplift.